 Getting Strategic to Reduce Referral Leakage

 Unfortunately, the physician liaison role is widely misunderstood by key players in health systems as problem-solving instead of relational building.
-Physician liaisons are primarily responsible for developing relationships with physicians in order to facilitate beneficial referring practices within health systems.
+Physician liaisons are primarily responsible for developing relationships with physicians in order to facilitate beneficial referring practices and reduce referral leakage within health systems.
 This lack of clarity causes a gap between creating complex strategies that accurately reflect liaison duties and accomplishing growth goals.

 A physician liaison’s top priority and principal value involves efforts to reduce referral leakage.
 However, due to the lack of clarity revolving around the physician liaison role, referral leakage for a health system can average from 55-65% with approximately 70% of physician relations strategies failing due to lack of execution.
 While growing educational relationships with physicians is still key to reducing referral leakage, relational building has become much more difficult in the field.
 The intent alone to form positive relationships with physicians is not going to cut it anymore.
 To close the gap, strategic thinking in the field is now required to get results.